The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 travel water filter

-Instead, to earn its `”purifier” label it comes with chlorine tables which of course means you’re going to need to keep buying them.
-It’s perfect when you mostly don’t need to purify then adopt a two-part solution of tablet or UV for the rare circumstances you do.
+Instead, to earn its “purifier” label, it comes with chlorine tablets, which means you’ll need to keep buying them.
+It’s perfect when you mostly don’t need to purify, then adopt a two-part solution: tablets or UV for the rare circumstances you do.

 4. Katadyn Hiker Pro